GauBen/gautier.dev/src/articles/2025-12-28-sveltekit-sea/index.md

 The build process of a SvelteKit application is in two steps:

-1. Vite builds all source files into JS, CSS and assets into the `.svelte-kit/output` directory.
+1. Vite transpiles all source files into JS, CSS and assets into the `.svelte-kit/output` directory.
 The code is runtime-agnostic at this point.

 2. The adapter takes the output of Vite and produces the production files in the `build` directory, compatible with the target runtime.

-We will create an `adapter-node-sea` adapter that will take, as input, the output of Vite and produce a single binary SEA executable as output.
+We will create an `adapter-node-sea` adapter that will take, as input, the output of Vite and produce a SEA binary as output.

 Let's start with a Proof of Concept: serving server-side rendered (SSR) pages, ignoring static assets and prerendered pages for now.
 Here is what an empty adapter looks like: